SLIS Alumni Awards

 - The award may be used for continuing education and professional development purposes, including conference travel, registration and costs, workshop registration; tuition and fees for courses; additional professional certifications or memberships; and any reasonable professional development opportunities.

 - Applicants are required to complete a short profile about themselves and a narrative that describes their plans for the award and gives the selection committee some insight into their philosophy of and experiences in librarianship.
-Applications must be submitted to the S. Janice Kee Continuing Education Award via this form.
+Applications must be submitted to the S. Janice Kee Continuing Education Award via a Google form available in early 2022.

-- Applications must be submitted to the TWU School of Library and Information Studies via the above survey link by February 22, 2020.
+- Applications must be submitted to the TWU School of Library and Information Studies via the above survey link by the deadline to be announced in early 2022.

 - The winners of the award will be announced at the annual TLA conference.